 First, it's a new fall motif and the introduction of a new Monogram pattern!
 Louis Vuitton creative director Nicolas Ghesquière has certainly created a print that has all the chances to become iconic.

 Even by the first glimpses of the new bags you can say that the world is about to meet a new hit.
 Moreover, the fashion house reinvented its most legendary models such as Speedy or Pochette Metis in warm burgundy and rich khaki Monogram, making fashionistas all over the world impatient.
 We find this cozy nostalgic pattern perfect for Fall/Winter 2020.
 Find out more in our recent article: Louis Vuitton ‘Since 1854’ Collection Pricing & Photos (Fall/Winter 2020).

 First introduced in 2013, the iconic Capucines bag is getting a contemporary touch this fall after last year's success.
 There's too little space for the art in museums and galleries, so it's coming to take a place in our wardrobes.
 Six talented painters and sculptors from different countries have worked with the fashion house to create real pieces of art.
 Six various and unique designs will be available in limited amount: only 200 items of each bag have been crafted, so you can actually snatch a rare gem for your collection.
 These purses have elements of artists' works and reflect their souls as well as their countries' cultures.
 Let's learn a bit more about them!

 Beatriz Milhazes, Brazil for Louis Vuitton ArtyCapucines

 A kaleidoscope of colors and textures decorates a plain white Capucines bag.
-18 differents types of leather are used to make hypnotic ornaments, which makes it truly unique.
-The bag reminds of the colorful Brazilian carnival.
+18 different types of leather are used to make hypnotic ornaments, which makes it truly unique.
+The bag reminds of the colorful Brazilian Carnival.